rohannanaware/Machine-Learning/Object detection/Algorithms/README.md

 * The highest accuracy object detectors to date are based on a **two-stage approach popularized by R-CNN**, where a classifier is applied to a sparse set of candidate object locations
 * In contrast, one-stage detectors that are applied over a regular, dense sampling of possible object locations have the potential to be faster and simpler, but have trailed the accuracy of two-stage detectors thus far
-* In this paper, we investigate why this is the case -
+* In this paper(2nd link), we investigate why this is the case -
   * We discover that the **extreme foreground-background class imbalance** encountered during training of dense detectors is the central cause
 * We propose to address this class imbalance by reshaping the **standard cross entropy loss** such that it down-weights the loss assigned to well-classified examples
 * Our novel Focal Loss focuses training on a **sparse set of hard examples** and prevents the vast number of easy negatives from **overwhelming the detector** during training